 According to Greek mythology, Prometheus stole fire from the Gods and spent eternity paying for his crime.
 His archetype is ‘resurrected’ in this Frankenstein-influenced play set in a gothic castle overlooking Lake Geneva.
 We know that the literati writing circle of Romantic poets Lord Byron, Percy Shelley and his wife Mary (who would go on to write Frankenstein), spent the dark, long nights in Geneva conjuring ghost stories, but in this play they are imagined in a new setting with a new Prometheus, the brilliant scientist Victor Darvell.

 As homage would have it, Darvell just happens to have the same Christian name as Victor Frankenstein, a character created by Mary Shelley, who is also a brilliant scientist bent on resurrecting the dead.
-The theatre company’s marketing material claims that this tale about Darvell is a true story.
+According to the theatre company’s marketing material this tale about Darvell is a true story.
 Unlikely.
 Scientists of the day may well have been experimenting with reviving limbs of dead animals using electric shocks (galvanism) but Darvell operates on another level altogether.
-This peculiarly handsome character is presented as a slightly androgynous Peter O’ Toole lookalike with a shock of grey hair and the righteous but scholarly air of an Enlightenment Age genius tortured by the pace of his own scientific discoveries.
-Actor Peter Dewhurst captures his pain, conflicts and vocational passion in one of the stand out performances.
+This peculiarly handsome character is presented as a slightly androgynous Peter O’ Toole lookalike with a shock of grey hair and the righteous but scholarly air of an Enlightenment Age genius tortured by his own scientific discoveries.
+Actor Peter Dewhurst captures his pain, conflicts and passion in one of the stand out performances.